 Medications:

 If warts are tiny and are located only on the skin around the anus, they may be treated with a topical medication in the office and sometimes at home.
 Common topical medications applied directly to the warts are podophyllin, trichloroacetic acid, and bichloroacetic acid.
 These office treatments do not require anesthesia and only take a few minutes to apply to warts.
 Minor burning or discomfort may be experienced after treatment; thus, most patients can return to work after the procedure.
 Your physician will recommend when to wash off the medication after treatment.
-Topical agents that can be applied at home on small warts include Imiquimod or 5-fluorouracial (5-FU), although how well they work to eliminate anal warts completely is unknown.
-Side effects include skin irritation, burning, and painful ulcerations of the skin.
+Topical agents that can be applied at home on small warts include Imiquimod or 5-fluorouracil (5-FU), although how well they work to eliminate anal warts completely is unknown.
+Side effects include skin irritation, burning, and painful skin ulcerations.
 If you develop severe side effects, immediately stop using the cream and contact your physician.

 Cryotherapy: